English Programs

 The Creative Writing minor consists of 21 credits.

-Through this program, you will learn how to write in multiple genres and styles while studying a wide range of literary works.
+Through this program, you’ll learn how to write in multiple genres and styles while studying a wide range of literary works.

-The Literature and Language minor is 21 credits.
+The Literature & Language minor is 21 credits.

 You’ll study the evolution of the English language and explore how literature communicates human experience and thought across time and place.